bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-07-31-newsletter.md

 (including the ability to sign for bech32 addresses), and summarizes a discussion about bloom filters.
-Also included are our regular sections about bech32 sending support, popular Q&A from the Bitcoin StackExchange, and notable changes to popular Bitcoin infrastructure projects.
+Also included are our regular sections about bech32 sending support, popular Q&A from the Bitcoin Stack Exchange, and notable changes to popular Bitcoin infrastructure projects.

 {% comment %}<!-- include references.md below the fold but above any Jekyll/Liquid variables-->{% endcomment %}